 Building out the escape rooms, one SketchUp file at a time.
-First image featured is the Gold Rush escape room, middle image featured is the Playground escape room, and last image is the Special Ops escape room.
+The first image featured is the Gold Rush escape room, the middle image featured is the Playground escape room, and the last image is the Special Ops escape room.

 Fabrication sounds like a big part of the overall design process for these escape rooms.
 How does SketchUp help with this?

-We build most everything in house — from windows to walls to specialized pieces.
+We build almost everything in the house — from windows to walls to specialized pieces.
 Before we purchase the materials to build anything, we design it all in SketchUp to make sure everything will fit and look the way it’s supposed to.
 Our typical fabrication workflow is: